ignite/cli/docs/guide/interchange/03-walkthrough.md

 interchanged tx dex send-buy-order dex channel-0 mcx 10 vcx 5
 ```

 The buy order is partially filled for 5mcx.
 An existing sell order for 5 mcx (with a price of 3 vcx) on the source chain has been completely filled and removed from the order book.
-The author of the closed sell order recived 15 vcx vouchers (product of 5mcx and 3vcx).
+The author of the closed sell order recieved 15 vcx vouchers (product of 5mcx and 3vcx).

 ```yml
 # Source blockchain